-We have applied to list our common stock on the Nasdaq Global Select Market under the trading symbol "MYFW."
+Our common stock has been approved for listing on the Nasdaq Global Select Market under the trading symbol "MYFW."

 Risk factors

 Investing in our common stock involves certain risks.
 See "Risk Factors" and "Cautionary Note Regarding Forward-Looking Statements" along with all other information set forth in this prospectus before investing in our common stock.